videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub.md

 ## usePubSub

-To utilize PubSub in a meeting, VideoSDK provides a hook called usePubSub.
+To utilize PubSub in a meeting, VideoSDK provides a hook called `usePubSub`.
 This hook enables you to subscribe to any topic and publish to any topic, facilitating the exchange of messages and instructions seamlessly during the meeting.

 ### `publish()`